SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 // and return that value, likely 8000 or 10000 unless for 16 or 20 MHz. (higher if you're overclocking
 // the chip in general too).
 One version that was released shortly after the 2-series contained a bug that would always set the
 // ADC prescaler to the minimum.
 And I'd written about how disappointed I was in the new ADC.
 After fixing the bug, things improved significantly.
-// I am favorably impressed by how well the poor overclocked ADC performed, despite being overclocked
+// I am favorably impressed by how well the poor overclocked ADC performed with an internal reference and 10 MHz ADC clock - Yes it was unacceptably poor
+// but it was close enough to okay that I released it without realizing it was my bad.

 // ******* For both *******
 int returned_default = analogClockSpeed(-1); // reset to default value, around 1000 - 1500 kHz for Dx and around 2500 for Ex.